-The underwriters have an option to buy up to 1,323,529 additional shares of common stock from us to cover sales of shares by the underwriters which exceed the number of shares specified in the table above.
-The underwriters have 30 days from the date of this prospectus to exercise this option to purchase additional shares.
-If any shares are purchased with this option to purchase additional shares, the underwriters will purchase shares in approximately the same proportion as shown in the table above.
-If any additional shares of common stock are purchased, the underwriters will offer the additional shares on the same terms as those on which the shares are being offered.
+The underwriters have an option to buy up to an additional shares from us to cover sales by the underwriters of a greater number of shares than the total number set forth in the table above.
+They may exercise that option for 30 days from the date of this prospectus.
+If any shares are purchased pursuant to this option, the underwriters will severally purchase shares in approximately the same proportion as set forth in the table above.

-The underwriting fee is equal to the public offering price per share of common stock less the amount paid by the underwriters to us per share of common stock.
-The underwriting fee is \$1.26 per share.
-The following table shows the per share and total underwriting discounts and commissions to be paid to the underwriters assuming both no exercise and full exercise of the underwriters' option to purchase additional shares.
+The following table shows the per share and total underwriting discounts and commissions to be paid to the underwriters by us.
+Such amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase up to an additional shares from us.